Handley Page HP.115: Glider

 At the first meeting of the Supersonic Transport Committee in 1956, the need for a dedicated low-speed testbed aircraft was decided to be paramount.
 As the envisioned test aircraft was only required to fly at very low speeds, it had been originally decided that an unpowered glider would be sufficient.
 This determination had led to an official specification being formulated after an outline for such an aircraft had been submitted by Slingsby Sailplanes.
 Development of this glider was awarded to Slingsby, who commenced work on the Slingsby T.48 thereafter.

-However, after the operating costs involved in the test programme were reviewing, it was forecast that a powered version would achieve 200% more flying time at 95% less cost per hour.
+However, after the operating costs involved in the test programme were reviewed, it was forecast that a powered version would achieve 200% more flying time at 95% less cost per hour.
 Each flight with the glider required it to be towed by an aircraft, such as the English Electric Canberra bomber, to a relatively high altitude of around 30,000 ft (9,140 m).
 Furthermore, Barnes alleges that some officials, including Godfrey Lee and Charles Joy, favoured metal construction for greater strength; other figures desired the ability to explore the Dutch roll phenomenon and take-offs (both necessitating a powered aircraft).
 For a variety of factors, development of the T.48 was terminated and a revised specification around a self-propelled aircraft was issued during December 1959.